biocommons/biocommons.github.io/docs/private/hackathon-2023.md

 - Prior engagement with biocommons
 - Commitment to the biocommons mission
-- Commitment and ability to make meaningful contributions during the hackathon
+- Commitment to active engagement, focus, and contributions during the hackathon (i.e., no observers, no side projects)
 - Commitment to making future contributions
 - Commitment to our [code of conduct](/code-of-conduct)
 - Diversity of institutions, opinions, ideas, and social factors